The 20 Best Hereditary Hyperekplexia Doctors in France

 Rennes, FR

-Melanie Fradin practices in Rennes, France.
+Melanie Fradin practices practicing medicine in Rennes, France.
 Ms. Fradin is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-Her top areas of expertise are Osteopathia Striata Cranial Sclerosis, Pallister-Hall Syndrome, Kabuki Syndrome, Occipital Horn Syndrome, and Orchiectomy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Osteopathia Striata Cranial Sclerosis, Pallister-Hall Syndrome, Kabuki Syndrome, Occipital Horn Syndrome, and Orchiectomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.